brunetton/GitlabTimesync/README.md

 # Limitations

-This scripts is limited to mono-project Gitlab; ie issues are searched by `id` (in all projects you've access) and script will crash if more than one issue will be found by id
+This scripts is limited to mono-project Gitlab; ie all issues must belong to the same Gitlab project.

 # Installation